hfeiss/campingreservations/README.md

 A histogram of distance traveled is more useful than the mean and standard deviation alone.
 While difficult to formulate in a pyspark.sql query, the results would be valuable.

 #### Track `CustomerId`, not `ReservationId`
-One could prove / disprove the basis of the distance traveled calculation if tracking the last known reservation, by customer, is possible.
+If tracking the last known reservation by customer is possible, one could prove / disprove the basis of the distance traveled calculation.

 # Footnotes
 <a name="myfootnote1">1</a>: as calculated by the orthodromic distance between a reservation's `customerZIP` code to a facility's (`FacilityLatitude`, `FacilityLongitude`).
 As mentioned in the conclusions, this is likely an inaccurate measurement of the distance *actually* traveled.

+<a name="myfootnote2">2</a>: and Hawaii and Alaska, which could be excluded as outliers.